Are you getting clicks but no conversions? There’s something seriously wrong with your marketing strategy.

-You can also use them throughout your company so that everyone is on the same page about what kinds of customers you’re trying to attract.
+You can also share your new personas throughout your company so that everyone is on the same page about what kinds of customers you’re trying to attract.

 Your product team, for example, can use them to add new features that are in line with what your highest-value customers want.
 Then, your marketing and sales team can focus on highlighting specific features and functions for different segments of your audience.

 If you’re not sure about which features or qualities are most important to your ideal customers (or even if you think you are), sending customer surveys is a great way to collect actionable data.

 You can start by asking your existing customers for their input on features you’re considering adding.